We are a Music Mark school again for another year!

 In Key Stage 2, all those children who choose to, can extend their learning and enjoyment of music by participating in extra-curricular clubs and activities free of charge.
 Information provided by North Tyneside Music Education Hub encourages children to join the music hub ‘Beginner Band’ and ‘Ukulele Club’ following recorder and ukulele wider opportunities lessons.
-Year 6 children can choose to learn to play steel pans in school.
+Year 5 and 6 children can choose to learn to play steel pans in school.
 Guitar lessons also take place in school where there is a charge.
 Children who access guitar lessons have the loan of a guitar.
 Key Stage 2 children can also choose to sing in the choir.

 Specialist music staff are employed (through NTMEH) where needed.
 We currently have specialist teachers for choir, ukulele wider opportunities lessons, guitar lessons and steel pan club.
 Within school, staff regularly access training from NTMEH when needed and can get support from the music lead.

 Music assessment is ongoing throughout each musical unit and informs teaching.
 Lessons are differentiated as needed to ensure all children’s needs are valued and met.
 Progress is reported termly, using teacher observations and pupil voice to support teachers in making accurate judgements of children’s musical knowledge skills.